Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 So hold on.

-Your your issue with Trump convening a summit in Alaska, getting Putin there, then convening Zelensky and the European leaders three days later in the White House to work on not just a ceasefire, but a broader peace deal.
+Your issue with Trump convening a summit in Alaska, getting Putin there, then convening Zelensky and the European leaders three days later in the White House to work on not just a ceasefire, but a broader peace deal.

 No.

-I don't remember you saying any of that when Joe Biden was president encouraging the war to continue.
+I don't remember you saying any of that when Joe Biden was president, encouraging the war to continue.

 I don't remember hearing.

-He absolutely was a bridge of the war.
+He absolutely was encouraging the war.

-They were advocating for more debts and for the war to go on.
+We're advocating for more debts and for the war to go on.

 And the only party that was calling for peace at all was the Republican Party.